mebusy/notes/dev_notes/vim.md

     - Thus you can use: `:'a,'bg/foo/j` to join any line containing the string *foo* to its subsequent line, if it lies between the lines between the 'a' and 'b' marks.
  - Another very useful vi or ex command is `:r` to read in the contents of another file.
     - More powerful is the `:r!` command.
 This reads the results of a command
+ - Another useful ex command is `:so` (short for `:source`).
+    - This reads the contents of a file as a series of commands.